 - Over the counter drugs that lead to drowsiness

-- Illegal substances such as marijuana, crack and cocaine
+- Illegal substances such as marijuana, crack, and cocaine

 For alcohol, they use breath and blood tests to see if a person’s blood alcohol content is above the .08% legal limit.
 For other substances, they might use blood or urine tests.
 But some people are convicted of DUI when there was never any test administered at all.

 to find a John Foy office near you

 In addition to administering chemical tests that may show that the other driver was impaired, the police will interview the drivers and any witnesses and prepare an accident report.
 The accident report is a critical piece of evidence in any claim.

 Let the police officer know why you think the other driver is under the influence.
 Law enforcement authorities are trained to detect intoxication, either through:

 If the other driver seems obviously impaired, take a video of your conversation with your cell phone.
 A video showing slurred speech, a wobbly stance or needless aggression can be much more persuasive to a judge or jury than your verbal testimony.

 Talk to people at the scene and find out if anyone saw the accident or the impaired driver’s behavior.
 Write down their names and contact information so you can follow up later.

-Sandy Springs Drunk Driving Victim Lawyer Near Me 404-400-4000
+Sandy Springs Drunk Driving Victim Accident Lawyer Near Me 404-400-4000

+If a drunk driver caused the accident that injured you, you have a right to sue for damages.
 Sandy Springs follows Georgia law, which gives you a right to recover 100% of your losses from an auto accident.
 This usually means you can recover the following:

 - Your medical and prescription drug bills